ypoler/MAP/README.md

 This library contains the functions used in my Thesis:

-"Bayesian Approach to Clustering
+>Bayesian Approach to Clustering
-Finding the number of clusters: the MAP rule
+>Finding the number of clusters: the MAP rule

-Submitted in partial fulfillemnt of graduation requirments for the degree of M.Sc. in Statistics
+>Submitted in partial fulfillemnt of graduation requirments for the degree of M.Sc. in Statistics

-prepared under the supervision of rofessor Felix Abramovich
+>prepared under the supervision of rofessor Felix Abramovich

-January 2010
+>January 2010

-Tel Aviv University
+>Tel Aviv University
-The Raymond and Beverly Sackler Faculty of Exact Sciences School of Mathematical Sciences
+>The Raymond and Beverly Sackler Faculty of Exact Sciences
+>School of Mathematical Sciences
-Department of Statistics and Operation Research
+>Department of Statistics and Operation Research

-By Yinat Trompoler"
+>By Yinat Trompoler"

 The functions are both for the MAP rule described in the Thesis and other approches compared to:

-KL: KRZANOWSKI, W. J., AND LAI, Y. T. A criterion for determining the number
+**KL:** KRZANOWSKI, W. J., AND LAI, Y. T. A criterion for determining the number
     of groups in a data set using sum-of-squares clustering.
 Biometrics 44, 1 (1988), 23–34.

-Validity: RAY, S., AND TURI, R. Determination of number of clusters in k-means clustering
+**Validity:** RAY, S., AND TURI, R. Determination of number of clusters in k-means clustering
           and application in colour image segmentation.
 In Proceedings of the 4th International Conference on Advances in Pattern Recognition and Digital Techniques (1999), pp. 137–143.

-Jump: SUGAR, C. A., AND JAMES, G. M. Finding the number of clusters in a dataset:
+**Jump:** SUGAR, C. A., AND JAMES, G. M. Finding the number of clusters in a dataset:
       An information-theoretic approach.
 Journal of the American Statistical Association 93, 463 (2003), 750–763.

-GAP: TIBSHIRANI, R., WALTHER, G., AND HASTIE, T. Estimating the number of
+**GAP:** TIBSHIRANI, R., WALTHER, G., AND HASTIE, T. Estimating the number of
      clusters in a data set via the gap statistic.
 J. R. Statist.
 Soc.
 B 63, 2 (2001), 411–423.